What to Know About Insulation When Buying a House

 Just because you take a peek in the attic and see a ton of insulation doesn’t mean you’re all set and good to go.

-Overdoing it can actually lead to some headaches, like moisture problems, added weight, and even structural damage from the material shifting around.
+Overdoing it can lead to headaches, such as moisture problems, added weight, and even structural damage from the material shifting.

 So, while more isn’t always better, properly installed insulation definitely is.